IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Introduction

-Classification problems with long time series has been discussed in literature for decades.
-The existing classification methodologies can be categorised into two groups, shape-based and structure-based \cite{Fang2018, Ding2008}.
-The former approaches rely on analysing similarities of patterns of the raw numeric time series, while the latter converts the raw data with Symbolic Aggregate Approximation (SAX) or Discrete Fourier Transform (DFT) to create statistical models.
-Shape-based approaches are believed to be more accurate and interpretable, but are computationally expensive \cite{Fang2018}.
-One solution to balance the advantages and drawbacks of the shape-based techniques is called motif extraction, which can compress the time series data while preserving the shape information for classification purposes.
+Classification problems with long time series have been discussed in the literature for decades.
+The traditional classification methodologies can be categorised into two groups: shape-based and structure-based \cite{Fang2018, Ding2008}.
+The former approaches rely on analysing similarities of patterns of the raw numeric time series, while the latter converts the raw data with Symbolic Aggregate Approximation (SAX) or the Discrete Fourier Transform (DFT) to create statistical models.
+Besides the shape-based and structure-based methods, some research studies classified electricity consumers by analysing their electricity consumption time series with ML techniques, e.g., \cite{Bidoki2010, Peng2016, Butunoi2017, Wu2020, Wus2021}.
+While ML techniques can generally handle extremely complex systems and infer from incomplete data, their application in power system operation as a safety-critical system casts doubt.
+ML-based models cannot be easily interpreted, their behaviour cannot be anticipated, they are vulnerable to false data injection attacks, and many of them neglect the domain knowledge and physical models \cite{Guidotti2018, goodman2016eu, Korkmaz2022}, except for some recent efforts to add physical models to neural networks \cite{Stiasny2021,Nellikkath2021,Elsheikh2019}.
+Furthermore, the enormous number of parameters in most ML techniques, e.g., Deep Neural Network (DNN), make them suffer from the curse of dimensionality and long training time \cite{10.1007/11494669_93, Wu2022}.
+On the contrary, the shape-based methods project the data into a much lower relevant representational space to eliminate the curse of dimensionality \cite{10.1007/11494669_93}.
+The authors in \cite{Funde2019} discussed how shape-based methods can be used in energy consumption data analysis for reliable and interpretable applications.
+Shape-based approaches are believed to be more accurate and interpretable but are computationally expensive \cite{Fang2018, Mills2006}.
+One solution to balance the advantages and drawbacks of the above techniques is called \emph{motif extraction}, which can compress the time series data while preserving the shape information for classification purposes in an interpretable manner.